 “Feeeeed the woooooorld.
 Let them know it’s Christmas time!”
-I sing in the car.
+I sing a song from Christmas in the 80s in the car.

 Out of the corner of my eye, I see my 13-year-old daughter look at me.
 She is unimpressed.